Flynsarmy/wp-flyn-syntax/README.md

 ## Usage

+### Easy Mode

+Click the *Insert code block* button added by this plugin in the post editor WYSIWYG.
+A modal will appear with a code editor.

+### Manual
 Wrap code blocks with `<pre lang='LANGUAGE' line='1' escaped='1|true' highlight='1,2,5-7' src='http://github.com/my/repo'>` and `</pre>` where

 1. `lang` is a [GeSHi](http://qbnz.com/highlighter/) supported language syntax.
 See below for a full list of supported languages. *(required)*